eltimster/arc-medtechai/phd-openings.md

 **Key areas involved in the research:** machine learning, genomic risk prediction, cognitive decline

-## Modelling of Alzheimer's Disease induced cognitive decline with Machine Learning
+## Modelling of Alzheimer's Disease induced cognitive decline with Machine Learning  (Applications for this project have now closed)

 The primary goal of this project is to utilise machine learning and artificial intelligence (AI) techniques in order to develop novel methods for understanding the nature and magnitude of changes in cognition and behaviour associated with those variations in brain structure and function that are hypothesised to be causal in Alzheimer’s Disease.
 The focus will be on modelling the cognitive and behavioural trajectories preceding the diagnosis of dementia, as well as determining which measurable factors (demographic, genetic etc.) may influence such trajectories.
 Two important additional challenges will be to find the best way of dealing with missing data as well as to study the extent to which biases from repeated application of tests can be corrected mathematically.
 Finally, the project will seek to estimate potential benefits to brain-behaviour models associated with high-frequency cognitive assessments.